bongmixtape/FlacFile/README.md

 * Reflection

 ## About
-This is a copy of the app created by Ian Gulliver.
+This is an archive of the app created by Ian Gulliver.
 You can still view the original site via [The Wayback Machine](https://web.archive.org/web/http://firestuff.org/flacfile/).

 Learn more about FLAC's [APPLICATION metadata blocks](https://xiph.org/flac/format.html#def_APPLICATION).